Star Trekkin’ across the universe,

 Make your own Origami Starship Enterprise!

-Asghar and Larry have kindly given me permission to make this video showing how to make this model.
+Asghar and Larry have kindly given me permission to make this video showing how to make an origami Starship Enterprise.
 The video lasts about 45 minutes because I’m taking time to demonstrate each step, but once you’re familiar with the folding sequence, you should be able to make this model in about 20 – 30 minutes.
+The origami Starship Enterprise diagrams have not yet been published.